- Learn More

 One-on-one advice.
 The more you meet with your Co-op Coordinator, the more they can work with you to ensure that you are getting the full benefit of the Co-op program.
 With one in five SFU students participating in Co-op, it is important that you take the initiative to set up regular check-ins with your Coordinator.

-Workshops (Resume, Cover Letter, Interview, & optional Self-Directed Work Search).
+Workshops (Resume, Cover Letter, Interview, and optional student-developed work term).
 Your Co-op team is constantly working with students to perfect their application skills, and are in contact with employers who provide feedback on the applications they are seeing.
 Your Coordinators are resume, cover letter and interview experts, and they are constantly working with co-op students – through workshops and one-on-one meetings – to increase their chances of landing co-op positions.

 Site visits.
 Co-op staff visit students mid-way through their work terms to ensure that 1) their work term objectives are being met and 2) to hear about their successes and challenges on the job.
 Your first professional position can be both exciting and stressful; your Coordinator is there to help you navigate that experience with relative ease by answering any questions you may have or responding to any concerns.